kria/TfsNotificationRelay/README.md

 ## TFS 2013 version support

-Because of a breaking API change in TFS 2013 Update 2, the plugin as is only works for TFS 2013 update 2 (and possibly later).
+Because of a breaking API change in TFS 2013 Update 2, the plugin as is only works for TFS 2013 update 2 and 3 (and possibly later).
-I will publish a branch with support for previous TFS 2013 versions at a later date, and also try it on update 3.
+I will publish a branch with support for previous TFS 2013 versions at a later date.

 ## License